PinguDevTeam/ICF-MI-framework/formats/commits.md

 - test – If new tests are added or old tests are modified
 - chore – Maintenance changes for having a repository
 - WIP – If you need to change computers while working and didn't get the chance to finish your work but need to save it for now
+- CI – If you are merging any changes from a parent branch (stands for Continuous Integration)

 # Proper commit messages (from #4)
 This is what I'm expecting in this repository: